dimkasta/F3-UAM/README.md

 A plugin standing somewhere between Model and Controller, abstracting good practice functionality around User Access Management in a Web Application based on F3

+For a complete list of pending functionality check the link below

+https://github.com/dimkasta/F3-UAM/issues

 Please keep in mind that this is a work in progress and should be not used in production sites.

-For a complete list of pending functionality check

-https://github.com/dimkasta/F3-UAM/issues

 You can check my dev server here